Burnham Sports Cricket Club

 Perhaps the guy is a cider-drinking cousin of our very own Dominic Whittaker (not known for red hats but renowned for always having his hands down his trousers).
 There are also prominent adverts for two boiler firms.
 Our site, we are delighted to announce, is boiler free but does have a warm glow about it

 There's also a Burnham cricket club in Slough.
 Their site is infuriating - no mention of cricket at all; just adverts.
 Like a neglected garden that's been taken over by weeds and stinging nettles.
 Guess the same could happen on here if we get lazy: please tell us if you see any adverts creeping in.

 Anyway, I digress.
 Burnham Sports Cricket Club, sponsored by Brooks Macdonald, is situated by the River Crouch and the town itself is famous for its sailing industries and numerous yacht clubs.
 There are also copious restaurants and ale houses to enjoy for those who want to do a bit more than merely indulge in our wonderful summer sport.

 The Cricket Club was founded in the mid-1960s, although the sport has been played in the town for a lot longer.
 Originally, matches were played at the ‘Ironworks’, near where the doctor’s surgery now resides.

-The club puts out three teams each weekend, with sides in the Premier Division and Division Nine of the T.Rippon Mid-Essex League on Saturday.
+The club puts out two teams each weekend, with sides in Division One and Division Seven of the T.Rippon Mid-Essex League on Saturday.
 In midweek, we hold nets at our ground (on the square).
-If you are aged 12 or over, and are interested in playing, feel free to join us.
+If you are aged 13 or over, and are interested in playing, feel free to join us.
 Equipment can be provided.
 Phone Neil Saunders, our club secretary, on 01621 784182 for more information.